For libraries, the contest:

 - Teens can work individually or in teams.
 Though anyone can participate by appearing in the videos, the video creators--those that develop the concept, script, sound effects, filming, and so forth--must be between 13 and 18.

-- Videos should include the teen/teen team interpretation of the 2017 CSLP slogan “Build a Better World” in some way and promote reading and libraries.
+- Videos should include the teen/teen team interpretation of the 2018 CSLP theme of music in some way and promote reading and libraries.

 - Videos must be usable at any public library nationwide; thus the promotion of a specific library is not acceptable, but it is OK for the signage of a public library to appear in the video.